arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSitesVMs-OSX/HOL.md

 	_Creating a Virtual Machine - Virtual Machine Configuration_

-	>**Note:** It is suggested to use secure passwords for admin users, as Windows Azure virtual machines could be accessible from the Internet knowing just their DNS.
+	>**Note:** It is suggested to use secure passwords for admin users, as Microsoft Azure virtual machines could be accessible from the Internet knowing just their DNS.

 	>You can also read this document on the Microsoft Security website that will help you select a secure password:  [http://www.microsoft.com/security/online-privacy/passwords-create.aspx](http://www.microsoft.com/security/online-privacy/passwords-create.aspx)